 Weirs Beach Arrow Sign

-The world-famous neon Weirs Beach Arrow sign, which was erected on Saturday, July 21, 1956, celebrated its 50th birthday on Friday, May 26, 2006, after an extensive renovation spearheaded by the Weirs Action Committee.
+The world-famous neon Weirs Beach Arrow sign was erected on Saturday, July 21, 1956.
+It was designed and built by Arthur “Red” S. Dale, a neon sign expert who worked for Tyler Advertising of Laconia, at a cost of $2,200 (about $27,000 in 2026 money).
+The sign celebrated its 50th birthday on Friday, May 26, 2006, after an extensive renovation spearheaded by the Weirs Action Committee.
 The sign features 696 chaser bulbs, 200 feet of neon tubing, and lights up in a distinctive pattern beckoning visitors to Weirs Beach.
 Weighing in at 4400 lbs, the sign was restored in mid-January 2002 to a relocated traffic island, 8 feet closer to Lakeside Ave and off the state right-of-way on Route 3.
 The relocation resulted in an improved traffic flow, with two lanes of one-way traffic on either side of the sign (previously, there was one-lane, two-way traffic on either side of the sign.)
 The relocation plan had called for a left-hand turning lane off of Route 3 southbound, but there wasn’t enough room.
 One interesting feature of the sign is that it is two-sided.
 For visitors coming from Laconia and other points South of Weirs Beach, and who are travelling North on Route 3, it will point to the right; while for visitors coming from Meredith and other points North of Weirs Beach, and who are travelling South, it will point to the left.

 In 2017, a Lakeside Avenue improvement project resulted in a larger, two island base for the sign, with a new crosswalk crossing between the upper and lower islands.
 While the new design maintained two-lane, one way traffic on the northern side of the sign, the new upper island purposely restricts the southern side to one lane entering Lakeside Avenue.
 (The photo below shows the temporary, painted line crosswalk in August 2017.
 A few months later, a permanent, faux-brick, colored concrete crosswalk was installed.)
 In May, 2018, an irrigation system was completed to the two islands.

 The orginal chaser bulbs had a yellow-painted coating on the inside of the lightbulb glass, and used 11 watts of electricity.
 In 2018, the bulbs were switched to a transparent yellow plastic, but the bulbs were still incandescent, and the inside element still used 11 watts.
-In 2024, the bulbs are being gradually switched over to 2-watt LED versions.
-They will still be made of transparent yellow plastic.
+In 2024, the bulbs began to be gradually switched over to 2-watt LED versions made of transparent yellow plastic.
+In early May, 2026, the transition to all-LED bulbs was completed.

 HISTORY OF THE WEIRS BEACH ARROW SIGN